ivuorinen/starred/README.md

 - [xiyaowong/transparent.nvim](https://github.com/xiyaowong/transparent.nvim) - Remove all background colors to make nvim transparent
 - [zbirenbaum/neodim](https://github.com/zbirenbaum/neodim) - Neovim plugin for dimming the highlights of unused functions, variables, parameters, and more

+## Nix

+- [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GPG and SSH

 ## Nunjucks

 - [h5bp/Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.